jakelever/pgxmine/README.md

 # Viewing the Data

 The data can be viewed through the [Shiny app](http://bionlp.bcgsc.ca/pgxmine/).
+It can be downloaded as TSV files at [Zenodo](https://doi.org/10.5281/zenodo.3360930).

 To run a local instance of the PGxmine viewer, the R Shiny code can be found in [shiny/](https://github.com/jakelever/pgxmine/tree/master/shiny) and installation instructions are found there too.